roseengineering/mutual/README.md

 ```

 Solve the matching network for a 2-element, quarter-wave spacing array using the K2BT method.
-(Note, this method already provides a direct connection).

 ```